Sign up for our newsletter

 Receive our monthly round up of what's new with WordPress.

-With that in mind we came up with this new acronym, hoping to shine light on WordPress Admin’s UI that rarely finds itself center-stage when talking about performance.
+With that in mind, we came up with this new acronym, hoping to shine a light on WordPress Admin’s UI that rarely finds itself center-stage when talking about performance.

 Truth is, a slow admin can affect your business.
-I’ll explain why and share some quick tips about speeding up WordPress admin, including running a couple of tests I ran to compare Convesio’s performance Vs a popular shared hosting option.
+I’ll explain why, and share some quick tips about speeding up WordPress admin.
+This will also include running a couple of tests that I ran to compare Convesio’s performance Vs a popular shared hosting option.

-Imagine you have a membership website and 100 visitors are interacting simultaneously while admin are performing multiple actions like post articles, managing WooCommerce products and running themes and plugin updates.
+Imagine you have a membership website and 100 visitors are interacting simultaneously.
+On the other hand, the admin is performing multiple actions like post articles, managing WooCommerce products, and running themes and plugin updates.
 The website will lag for all.

 Here are a couple of common scenarios:

-Page Builders adding considerable weight to WordPress.
 These have become popular as they allow anyone to quickly build a WordPress website without requiring development skills.
-I believe they are the 2nd step following the WordPress installation is to add a Page Builder like Divi, WP Bakery or Elementor.
+I believe they are the 2nd step following the WordPress installation is to add a Page Builder like Divi, WP Bakery, or Elementor.
 They do the heavy lifting to offer an easy-to-use WYSIWYG experience.

 But they don’t always play nice with other functions and can cause WordPress Admin to grind to a halt.

 We can’t just blame Page Builders - the complexity of a UI and added functionality are key factors too.
-Think about multiple bloggers updating content with images, videos and GIFs, some of which are pulled via API calls.
-While these resources render you might be navigating to other WordPress admin pages, compounding the number of actions running concurrently.
+Think about multiple bloggers updating content with images, videos, and GIFs, some of which are pulled via API calls.
+While these resources render, you might be navigating to other WordPress admin pages, compounding the number of auctions running concurrently.
 Again, WordPress Admin grins to a halt.

 Consider this too: the number of products can vary from a few items to thousands with different variations and SKUs.
 WooCommerce handles recurring database transactions on every action performed with them.
 These multiple queries and API actions can affect both front and back-end speed, and you have the added complexity of having to regularly maintain and optimize your database.

 Whether you have an internal team or have hired offshore staff, time spent on development and administrative tasks in WordPress costs money.
-Let’s consider a virtual assistant being paid hourly to update content, products and general WordPress maintenance.
-You're paying this person $30 / hour and a slow WordPress admin experience means a three hour job is taking four to complete.
+Let’s consider a virtual assistant is paid hourly to update content, products, and general WordPress maintenance.
+You're paying this person $30 / hour and a slow WordPress admin experience means a three-hour job is taking four to complete.
 He or she is working full time and the additional 25% time spent waiting around for actions to complete is costing you $900 a month.

 That’s a lot of money -- four times the price of Convesio’s Performance plan, in fact, which would be saving you money in the first place too.

-This is a bit thicker than running a GTMetrix report for Google’s Core Web Vitals so I’ll caveat the following by saving that it’s not the most accurate test you can run.
+This is a bit thicker than running a GTMetrix report for Google’s Core Web Vitals so I’ll caveat the following by saying that it’s not the most accurate test you can run.